odoo/odoo/doc/reference/views.rst

 Inheritance specs
 -----------------

+Inheritance specs are comprised of an element locator, to match the inherited element in the parent view, and children element that will be used to modify the inherited element.

-There are three types of inheritance specs:
+There are three types of element locators for matching a target element:

 * An ``xpath`` element with an ``expr`` attribute. ``expr`` is an XPath_ expression\ [#hasclass]_ applied to the current ``arch``, the first node it finds is the match
-* a ``field`` element with a ``name`` attribute, matches the first ``field`` with the same ``name``
+* a ``field`` element with a ``name`` attribute, matches the first ``field`` with the same ``name``.
+All other attributes are ignored during matching
-* any other element, the first element with the same name and identical attributes (ignoring ``position``) is matched
+* any other element: the first element with the same name and identical attributes (ignoring ``position`` and ``version`` attributes) is matched

 The inheritance spec may have an optional ``position`` attribute specifying how the matched node should be altered: